 The fact is that we are easily distracted and often overwhelmed by constant notifications and calls.
-So much so that we often want to mute certain notifications altogether.
+So much so that we often want to mute certain notifications altogether and the Silent Switch is not enough.
 We can do this with the Do Not Disturb (DND) mode.
-But, what happens if you want to wind up a bit and switch to Silent Mode but still need to make certain contacts ring on your iPhone or receive some important notifications.
+But, what happens if you want to wind up a bit and switch to Silent Mode but still need to make certain contacts ring on your iPhone or receive some important notifications?

 You can easily unmute certain notifications on your iPhone, and receive them even when the Do Not Disturb Mode is enabled.
 It’s actually a good idea to make some apps DND-proof because there’s no way of seeing old notifications on the iPhone, and you can easily dismiss some important alerts with the rest of the pack.